 Why do you need a crown?

 A crown is used to cap your tooth if it is weak or damaged, or if it does not look good.
-The crown is shaped like a tooth so it blends in to the neighboring teeth.
-The crown is affixed to your tooth with a dental cement by a dental professional, and if it needs to be removed, only a dentist can remove it.
+The crown is shaped like a tooth so it blends into the neighboring teeth.
+The crown is affixed to your tooth with dental cement by a dental professional, and if it needs to be removed, only a dentist can remove it.

 What other types of crowns are there?